-The carrying amounts of the Company's financial instruments, which include cash and cash equivalents, investments, accounts receivable, and accounts payable, approximate their respective fair values due to the relatively short-term nature of these instruments.
+The carrying amounts of the Company's financial instruments, which include cash and cash equivalents, investments, accounts receivable, accounts payable and accrued liabilities approximate their respective fair values due to the relatively short-term nature of these instruments.
 Based upon interest rates currently available to the Company for debt with similar terms, the carrying value of the Company's long-term debt is also approximately equal to its fair value.
 Valuation techniques used to measure fair value must maximize the use of observable inputs and minimize the use of unobservable inputs.
 GAAP describes a fair value hierarchy based on the following three levels of inputs, of which the first two are considered observable and the last unobservable, that may be used to measure fair value:

-Level 1 - Valuations are based on unadjusted quoted prices in active markets for identical assets or liabilities.

-Level 2 - Valuations are based on quoted prices for similar assets or liabilities in active markets, or quoted prices in markets that are not active for which significant inputs are observable, either directly or indirectly.

-Level 3 - Valuations are based on prices or valuation techniques that require inputs that are both unobservable and significant to the overall fair value measurement.
+- $Level \ 1-Valuations \ are \ based \ on \ unadjusted \ quoted \ prices \ in \ active \ markets \ for \ identical \ assets \ or \ liabilities.$ - Level 2 Valuations are based on quoted prices for similar assets or liabilities in active markets, or quoted prices in markets that are not active for which significant inputs are observable, either directly or indirectly. - Level 3 Valuations are based on prices or valuation techniques that require inputs that are both unobservable and significant to the overall fair value measurement.
 Inputs reflect management's best estimate of what market participants would use in valuing the asset or liability at the measurement date.